HHC Board of Directors

 Dr. Raju attended Madras Medical College to earn his medical diploma and his Master of Surgery degree.
 He underwent further training in England and was elected as a Fellow of the Royal College of Surgeons.
 Dr. Raju is also a physician executive, having obtained an MBA from the University of Tennessee and CPE from the American College of Physician Executives.

 Dr. Raju is the recipient of numerous national recognitions.
 In 2013, he was named Business Leader of Color by Chicago United.
-Modern Healthcare Magazine named him one of the top 25 Minority Executives in Healthcare for two years running, and one of the 50 most influential Physician Executives in Healthcare in 2013.
+Modern Healthcare Magazine named him one of the top 25 Minority Executives in Healthcare two times in a row, and one of the 50 most influential Physician Executives in Healthcare in 2013.
 Also in 2013, Becker's Hospital Review designated him as one of 20 Hospital and Health System Leaders to Follow on Twitter.

 Josephine Bolus, RN, MS, CNP, APRN-BC